Set up your wall display

 Keeping it always on

-- Set the screen timeout to its longest setting (or never) while it's on charge, under the tablet's Display settings.
+- Set the screen timeout to its longest setting, or never, while it's on charge, under the tablet's Display settings.

 Set an exit PIN